Anerkiki/pokemon-island-resort/README.md

 #### Footer:

-This has links to social media, and is shown at the bottom of each page, although not fixed in place like the **Navbar** is
+This has links to social media, and is shown at the bottom of each page, although not fixed in place over the content like the **Navbar** is

 ---